robhagemans/pcbasic/README.md

 #### GW-BASIC, Tandy-1000 and PCjr modes ####
-By default, PC_BASIC emulates GW-BASIC on a system with EGA video capabilities.
+By default, PC-BASIC emulates GW-BASIC on a system with EGA video capabilities.
 The emulation target can be changed by selecting one of the following presets with the `preset` option:
-- `cga` GW-BASIC with CGA graphics, including composite colourburst mode.
+`cga` GW-BASIC with CGA graphics, including composite colourburst mode.
-- `pcjr` IBM PCjr Cartridge BASIC, including PCjr video and 3-voice sound capabilities and extended BASIC syntax.
+`pcjr` IBM PCjr Cartridge BASIC, including PCjr video and 3-voice sound capabilities and extended BASIC syntax.
-- `tandy` Tandy-1000 GW-BASIC, including Tandy video and 3-voice sound capabilities and extended BASIC syntax.
+`tandy` Tandy-1000 GW-BASIC, including Tandy video and 3-voice sound capabilities and extended BASIC syntax.

 #### BASIC language reference ###